Vamana/Car-Values-Analysis/README.md

 We drop features that are not useful characterestics for modeling.
 We also drop regional data since we want to do a nation-wide analysis and pinpoint those features that are applicable to all regions.
 The features we drop at this stage are id', 'VIN', 'region', and 'state'.
 #### Outliers
-We remove outliers (data with unusually high or unsusually values).
+We remove outliers (data with unusually high or unsusually low values).
 We removed data with very high or very low mileage, and very high or very low sale price.

 ### Data Cleanup Stage 2: Missing Data.
 Fill in missing data.
 The strategy used to fill in missing values will depend on the feature being addressed.
 #### Proportional Imputer
 For columns 'condition', 'cylinders', 'drive', and 'size', at least <b>30% of the values are missing. </b> it will be misleading to impute a default value or even a mean value for missing values; this will skew the data during cleanup! <br>
 We will fill in missing values using a novel <b> Proportional Imputer function </b>: the value to be filled will be drawn from the existing values *with a probability equal to the occurrence of the values*.<br>
-For example, if we have values \['A', 'B' 'C'\] occurring with probabilities \[0.25, 0.3, 0.45\] then the filled value will be 'A' 25% of the time, 'B' 30% of the time and 'C' 45% of the time.
+For example, if we have values \['A', 'B' 'C'\] occurring with probabilities \[0.25, 0.3, 0.45\] then a filled value will be 'A' 25% of the time, 'B' 30% of the time and 'C' 45% of the time.

 For other features that only have a few missing values, we use a SimpleImputer that will fill in missing values with the median value or an attribute like 'other'.